A high-fidelity numerical study on the propulsive performance of pitching flexible plates: Governing equation

 where $\rho^f$ denotes the fluid density. $\overline{\boldsymbol{\sigma}}^{f}$ and ${\boldsymbol{\sigma}^{\text{ddes}}}^{f}$ are the Cauchy stress tensor for a Newtonian fluid and the turbulent stress term, respectively.
 The Galerkin terms for the momentum equation and the viscous and turbulent stress terms are presented in the first and second lines.
-The third line represents the Petrov-Galerkin stabilization terms for the momentum equation.
+The third line represents the integral of the Petrov-Galerkin stabilization terms for the momentum equation on the total number of $n^f_{el}$ element domains $\Omega^e$.
 The Galerkin and the Galerkin/least-squares stabilization terms for the continuity equation are shown in the fourth line.
 In the fifth and sixth lines, the approximation of the fine scale velocity on element interiors based on the multiscale argument forms two residual terms.
-On the right-hand side of Eq.~(\ref{eq:eqGA6}) in the seventh line, the two terms represent the body forces and the Neumann boundary conditions. $\boldsymbol{\mathcal{R}}_c$ and $\boldsymbol{\mathcal{R}}_m$ denote the element-wise residuals of the continuity and the momentum equations. $\tau_c$ and $\tau_m$ are the stabilization parameters, which adds the least-squares metrics to the element level integrals in the stabilized formulation.
+On the right-hand side of Eq.~(\ref{eq:eqGA6}) in the seventh line, the two terms represent the body forces $\bm{b}^f(t^{n+\alpha^f})$ and the Neumann boundary conditions $\bm{h}^f$. $\boldsymbol{\mathcal{R}}_c$ and $\boldsymbol{\mathcal{R}}_m$ denote the element-wise residuals of the continuity and the momentum equations, given by

+$\tau_c$ and $\tau_m$ are the stabilization parameters for the continuity and the momentum equations, which adds the least-squares metrics to the element level integrals in the stabilized formulation.
+The stabilization parameters are expressed as

+where $\Delta t$ represents the time increment. $C_I$ is a constant value based on the element-wise inverse estimates. $\bm{G}$ denotes the element contravariant metric tensor defined as

+where $\bm{x}^f$ is the physical coordinate system and $\boldsymbol{\xi}$ denotes the local element coordinate system. $\text{tr}(\bm{G})$ represents the trace of the contravariant metric tensor.